Macron says Russia can't win in Ukraine after strike on mall

 Venediktova emphasized the need for Ukrainians across the entire country to remain alert, adding that they should expect a similar strike “every minute.”

-The unusually intense spate of fire in recent days came as the G-7 leaders gathered in Europe.
-They pledged continued support for Ukraine and the world’s major economies prepared new sanctions against Russia, including a price cap on oil and higher tariffs on goods.
+The unusually intense spate of fire in recent days came as the G-7 leaders pledged continued support for Ukraine and prepared new sanctions against Russia, including a price cap on oil and higher tariffs on goods.

-The Russian strike echoed earlier attacks that caused large numbers of civilian casualties — such as one in March on a Mariupol theater where many civilians had holed up, killing an estimated 600, and another in April on a train station in eastern Kramatorsk that killed at least 59 people.

-On Tuesday, Russian forces struck the Black Sea city of Ochakiv in the Mykolaiv region, damaging apartment buildings and killing two, including a 6-year-old child.
-A further six people, four of them children, were wounded.
-One of them, a 3-month-old baby, is in a coma, according to local officials.

-Russia has increasingly used long-range bombers in the war.
-Ukrainian officials said Russian Tu-22M3 long-range bombers flying over Russia’s western Kursk region fired the missiles, one of which hit the shopping center and another that struck a sports arena in Kremenchuk.

 Zelenskyy has called for more air defense systems from his Western allies to help his forces fight back.
-The U.S. appeared ready to respond to that call, and NATO’s support for Ukraine will be a major focus of its summit this week.
+NATO’s support for Ukraine will be a major focus of a summit starting this week in Madrid as the alliance turns its attention once again to confronting an adversarial Russia.

-The attack on Kremenchuk came as Russia was pressing an all-out assault on the last Ukrainian stronghold in eastern Luhansk province — part of its campaign to wrest the eastern Donbas region from Ukraine.
+Russian Foreign Minister Sergey Lavrov warned the West that “the more weapons are pumped into Ukraine, the longer the conflict will continue and the longer the agony of the Nazi regime backed by Western capitals will last.”

+Russia has falsely called the war a campaign to “de-Nazify” Ukraine — a country with a democratically elected Jewish president who wants closer ties with the West.

 Karmanau reported from Lviv, Ukraine.
 Associated Press journalist Oleksandr Stashevskyi in Kyiv, Ukraine, contributed to this report.